alexandru/alexn.org/docs/privacy-policy.md

 ---

 <p class="intro withcap">
-  This website does not track you via cookies or other personally identifiable information.
+  This website does not collect personally identifiable information and no cookies are installed that could be used to track visitors.
 </p>

 Currently no analytics are attempted.
 In the future a self-hosted solution might be installed, but with a setup meant to preserve your privacy.